 - In the arm and breast area after breast cancer treatment

-- In the pelvic area and genitals – after treatment for cancer of the prostate, bladder, womb, vagina, testis, penis or rectum
+- In the pelvic area and genitals after treatment for cancer of the prostate, bladder, womb, vagina, testicles, penis or rectum

 What are the common symptoms of lymphoedema?

-- Swelling in your arms, hand, fingers or breast
+- Swelling in your arm, hand, fingers or breast

 - Swelling in your leg, foot, toes, lower tummy, buttocks or genital area